DaleMargel/Web-Survey/TechStack.md

 ## Classic Server
 These are old-style sites where the server generates a new page for each interaction with the user.
 The most popular of these is [LAMP](https://blog.heroix.com/blog/monitoring-the-lamp-stack-using-longitude) - an acronym for Linux + Apache + MySQL + PHP (or Perl).
 Most web sites in the wild use this sort of structure, so term LAMP often refers to this family of technologies.

 A classic server typically will run PHP, Java, C# or even Visual Basic.
 It will connect with a back end database, usually SQL.
-It will contain a templating engine of some sort that intermixes data and html.
+It will contain a templating engine of some sort (e.g., ASP, JSP) that intermixes data and html.
 A typical interaction with run as follows:

 1. A browser requests a URL from the server
    - Security is handled by the server.